keboola/blog/_posts/2018-10-11-please-hold-your-call-is-important.md

 * 7:35pm (UTC+2) - we filed a Zendesk ticket with Snowflake
 * 5 minutes later, Milan fires a direct email to our contacts at Snowflake.
 10 minutes later, [Todd Beauchene](https://www.linkedin.com/in/toddbeauchene) calls his cell and assures him that he’s there to help.
 * 29 min after the first email to Todd, he comes back to us via e-mail and confirms the emergency procedures have started (“**Don’t worry dudes, I’m here to help**”).
 He suggests immediate confcall.
 Martin in Prague drops whatever it is he does on Friday nights (it’s 8:20pm in Prague at this point) and travels across the city to the office.
-Ondra, meanwhile in Bali (UTC+8, 2:30am) prepares for the emergency shift and goes to sleep
+Ondra, meanwhile in Bali (UTC+8, 2:30am) prepares for the emergency shift and goes to sleep.
-* one hour later we hold the conference call with Martin and me (UTC+2) and Todd (UTC-8).
+* One hour later we hold the conference call with Martin and me (UTC+2) and Todd (UTC-8).
 Within that one hour the Snowflake engineering team has diagnosed the problem, suggested a workaround and the fix was being built while we were speaking.

 Todd has only one to-do item for our team:  “Go to sleep.
 Before you’re up we’ll have integration tests ready and the fix should be deployed into production. “